Eyelid Dermatitis | Eczema Around Eyes

 Applying an eczema cream at least twice daily can help soothe itching and dryness on the eyelid.
 The best eyelid eczema cream is the one that avoids common irritants like the preservative parabens that can irritate broken skin and also does not contain added scents and dyes.

 Regular and gentle application can help moisturize the skin of the eyelids and help maintain the protective skin barrier.
-Try Happy Cappy Moisturizing Cream for Eczema, it helps restore the skin’s protective barrier and soothes itching and dryness associated with eczema.
+Try Happy Cappy Eczema Eye Cream, it helps restore the skin’s protective barrier and soothes itching and dryness associated with eczema.

 Don’t Scratch